mattmas/Metamorphosis/README.md

 3. Enhanced Coloring/identifying of elements that changed.
 4. Configuration of colors
 5. Beginnings of API hooks for batch operation.
+6. Support specifically for Revit 2023 DocumentVersion changes - vastly improving the performance of comparisons.

 Watch this space as we see where it goes...